iamdtang/node-testing/article2.md

 npm install nock --save-dev
 ```

-Now, let's write our first test using Nock to intercept the HTTP call to the fake tax API in our test.
+Nock is not a library you would use in production.
+It is development tool used for testing, so we save it to our development dependencies.
+Now, let's write our first test using Nock to intercept the HTTP request to the fake tax API in our test.

 ```js
 // tests/part2/tax-test.js
 var nock = require('nock');
 // ...
 it('calculate() should resolve with an object containing the tax details', function(done) {
   nock('https://some-tax-service.com')
     .post('/request')